ChairOfStructuralMechanicsTUM/Mechanics_Apps/Leiter/readme.md

 Momentalpol der Leiter App / Instantaneous Centre of Rotation App

-Prototype of a WebApp demonstrating Instantaneous Center of Rotation via Bokeh for the lectures at the Chair of Structural Mechanics, Prof. Müller, TUM (Technische Universität München).
+Prototype of a WebApp demonstrating Instantaneous Center of Rotation via Bokeh for the lectures at the Chair of Structural Mechanics, Prof. MÃ¼ller, TUM (Technische UniversitÃ¤t MÃ¼nchen).

 The app can be run using the command "bokeh serve --show Leiter.py" from the parent directory.

 To do

-make pollkurve visible
+Make pollkurve visible